vegaasen/common-utils/README.md

 ##Introduction

 Common utils was created/born as a project in January 2012 when Marius and Vegard found out that we way too often wrote the same code over and over again in many different projects.
 To be a bit more efficient we started to create a small library that had all this functionality built in.
 This has proven to be a great idea, and we're using this library many places right now.

+New to version 2 will be the removal of all refering jars.
+We will provide all access (where possible) ourselves.
+This is to minimalize the possibility of jar-collide when this jar is beeing used in a e.g project.

+##Contributions

 If you like it, why not just fork the ever on-going "project", and submit your own additions?